teganburns/v1Beta1_gRPC_API/src/StreamingRequest/README.md

 ## Info
-This program does nothing spcific, it is simply meant as example for building other C++ programs baised off of Google's speech API.
+This program does nothing spcific, it is simply meant as example for building other C++ programs based off of Google's speech API.
 Please note that Google's speech API is still in Beta so this is likely to become void (until updated) in the future.

 ## Operation